Shprygin/Portfolio/extraversion/README.md

 # DeMAS_MBTI

-В этой папке содержится код для проекта по определению экстраверсии по социальным сетям в формате ноутбуков
+In this folder is stored my code for determing extraversion levels with social networks data

-👁 В Face analytics работа с cv2 и image
+👁 Face analytics - analyzed face data with cv2 и image

-⾊ В RGB работа с Pillow
+⾊ RGB - analyzed colours with Pillow

-🧢 В vk parsing работа с vk.api
+🧢 vk parsing - worked with VK data with vk.api

-🕵️ В YOLO работа с определением объектов на фотографиях
+🕵️ YOLO - determined objects on fotos using YOLO NN